About the organization

 Designing for empathy

 I had the pleasure of redesigning AAH's website with permission from the Higa family.
 When I first stumbled upon Animal Assisted Happiness, I was immediately drawn to the cause.
-I wanted to be respectful of the work that went in to the current design of the website with the goal of bringing more visuals to reflect the organization's soul.
+I wanted to be respectful of the work that went in to the current website with the goal of bringing more visuals to reflect the organization's soul.
 I used the high-quality images from AAH's events as well as stock photos to embellish the site with photography as a way to convey empathy.

 "Experience the smiles only animals can bring."